-- (1) Maps showing potential future service area boundaries in accordance with California Coastal Act Section 30254. - (2) Existing development within the existing and potential future service area boundaries. - (3) Projected growth and the related service and facility needs; - (4) Estimated costs and revenues for needed improvements; - (5) System design parameters and assumptions; - (6) A program for water use reduction; and - (7) A program to reduce stormwater infiltration.
+(1) Maps showing potential future service area boundaries in accordance with California Coastal Act Section 30254.

+- (2) Existing development within the existing and potential future service area boundaries. - (3) Impact that sea level rise and climate change will have on existing and proposed facilities.
+(CCC REVISED) - (4) Projected growth and the related service and facility needs; - (5) Estimated costs and revenues for needed improvements; - (6) System design parameters and assumptions; - (7) A program for water use reduction; and - (8) A program to reduce stormwater infiltration.
 (GP2020)